by Bill McBride on 12/09/2016 12:18:00 PM

 Household percent equity (as measured by the Fed) collapsed when house prices fell sharply in 2007 and 2008.

 Note: about 30.3% of owner occupied households had no mortgage debt as of April 2010.
-So the approximately 50+ million households with mortgages have far less than 56.7% equity - and several million still have negative equity.
+So the approximately 50+ million households with mortgages have far less than 57.3% equity - and about 3 million homeowners still have negative equity.

 The third graph shows household real estate assets and mortgage debt as a percent of GDP.